 Introduction / History

-The Saini of India live in the states of Uttar Pradesh, Himachal Pradesh, Haryana, Rajasthan, the Punjab, Chandigarh and in Delhi.
-They are also called Mali.
-They are in agriculture and horticulture by tradition.
+Saini people of India live in the states of Uttar Pradesh, Himachal Pradesh, Haryana, Rajasthan, the Punjab, Chandigarh and in Delhi.

-The Saini speak in the languages of the states where they live.
-They read and write in Devanagari In Himachal Pradesh, the Punjab, Chandigarh and Delhi, they speak mainly Punjabi and read and write in Gurumukhi.
+Saini speak in the languages of the states where they live.
+They read and write in Devanagari In Himachal Pradesh, the Punjab, Chhattisgarth and Delhi, they speak mainly Punjabi, and read and write in Gurumukhi.
 They also speak in Hindi.

 What Are Their Beliefs?

-Most of the Saini follow the Hindu religion and they worship the main Hindu gods and goddesses.
+Most Saini people follow the Hindu religion, worshiping the main Hindu gods and goddesses, and their ancestors.
 They believe in exorcisms.
-The Saini celebrate festivals such as Diwali and Holi.
-They particularly regard Shoorsain Jayanti which is the birthday of King Shoorsain, on the 22nd. of December each year.
-They worship ancestors too.
+Saini celebrate festivals such as Diwali and Holi.
+They particularly regard Shoorsain Jayanti which is the birthday of King Shoorsain, December 22nd each year.
+Brahmin priests perform lifetime rituals.

-They cremate their dead and get rid of the ashes in a river with the Ganges at Haridwar being the favorite one.
-Brahmin priests do the lifetime rituals.
+They cremate their dead and scatter the ashes in the Ganges River at Haridwar.

 Written, audio, and visual Bible resources are available in the Hindi language, yet Saini people remain unreached.

 Anti-conversion laws exist in Himachal Predesh, and Chhattisgarth which will complicate gospel outreach, but with God all things are possible.

 The most important need is for Saini people to understand that their good works and worship of false gods will never pay the penalty for their sins, and that Almighty Creator God has made the provision for them.